thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-03-if-ui-is-not-ready-what-to-automate.md

 Without test environments, we cannot run a single automated test let alone parallelizing them to speed up test execution and receive test results faster.
 Additionally, if our test environment is flaky (not reproducible or immutable every time it's provisioned), we cannot expect our automated tests to be any other than flaky.
 And everybody knows that debugging flaky tests is a PITA.
 Better get the test environments under control first.

-> Tip: Instead of provisioning and managing the test environments yourself, you can take advantage of full SaaS solutions like [mabl.com](www.mabl.com).
+> **Tip:** Instead of provisioning and managing the test environments yourself, you can take advantage of full SaaS solutions like [mabl.com](www.mabl.com).
 These SaaS take care of the infrastructure so you just need to pick the browser version and kick off the run.
->
-> DISCLAIMER: I'm no affiliate with this tool and the company behind it.
-No commission for referring the tool whatsoever.

 The picture below separates out different types of test environments: regression testing, integration testing, performance testing, and staging for acceptance testing.
 Credit: <https://www.capgemini.com/2017/02/automated-test-environments-for-devops/>